microsoft/botframework-solutions/docs/site/_docs/reference/knownissues.md

 ```
 Ensure you have also updated to the latest `Bot.Builder.Skills/Bot.Builder.Solutions` packages .

-## QnAMaker can't be entirely deployed in a region other than westus.
+## QnA Maker can't be entirely deployed in a region other than westus.

 QnAMaker has a central Cognitive Service resource that must be deployed in `westus`, the dependent Web App, Azure Search and AppInsights resources can be installed in a broader range of regions.
-We have therefore fixed this QnAMaker resource to be `westus` in the ARM template (template.json) which can be found in the `deployment\resources` folder of your Virtual Assistant.
+We have therefore fixed this QnAMaker resource to be `westus` in the ARM template (template.json) which can be found in the `deployment/resources` folder of your Virtual Assistant.
 When deploying in a region such as westeurope all dependent resources will be created in the requested region.
 This script will be updated as new regions are available.

 ## Telemetry Gaps / FlowAggregate errors in the PowerBI Template